S3-working-group/s3-practical-guide/docs/all.md

 **Delegate all authority for making governance decisions to self-governing circles, double-linked across all levels of the hierarchy, to transition from an traditional hierarchy towards a structure more suitable for tapping collective intelligence, ensuring equivalence and building engagement.**

-1. Shift governance decision making from individuals to teams by forming <dfn data-info="Self-Governance: People governing themselves within the constraints of a domain.">self-governing</dfn> <dfn data-info="Circle: A self-governing and semi-autonomous team of equivalent people who collaborate to account for a domain.">circles</dfn> on all levels of your organization.
+1. Shift governance decision making from individuals to teams by forming <dfn data-info="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">self-governing</dfn> <dfn data-info="Circle: A self-governing and semi-autonomous team of equivalent people who collaborate to account for a domain.">circles</dfn> on all levels of your organization.
 2. Each circle's members select one of their group to represent their interests and participate in the <dfn data-info="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</dfn> decision making of the next higher circle, and vice versa.

 A double-linked hierarchy: